Bhojshala: Emergence of current terminology

-One of Bhoja's successors was king Arjunavarman (circa 1210-15).
-He and others in the Hindu and Jain traditions held Bhoja in such high regard that they stated they were Bhoja's reincarnation or were described by others as such.
-Centuries later, Bhoja remained a revered figure as evidenced by Merutuṅga's Prabandhacintāmaṇi, completed in Gujarat in the early fourteenth century, and Ballāla's Bhojaprabandha composed at Varanasi in the 17th century.
-This tradition was revived in the 20th century, with Hindu scholars describing Bhoja as a champion and exemplar of the glorious Hundu past.

 Exploration and inscriptions

 Dhār (Madhya Pradesh).
 One of the serpentine inscriptions noted by K. K. Lele at Kamāl Maula giving the phonology of the Sanskrit language in the form of talismanic snake and sword.
-This tablet is displayed to the right of minbar in the building.
+This is engraved on a pillar to the right of the minbar in the building.

 The archaeological sites at Dhār, especially the inscriptions, attracted the early attention of colonial Indologists, historians and administrators.
 Malcolm mentioned Dhār in 1822, along with building projects such as the dams planned and completed by King Bhoja.
 The scholarly study on the inscriptions of Bhojśālā continued in the late nineteenth century with the efforts of Bhau Daji in 1871.
 A fresh page was turned in 1903 when K. K. Lele, Superintendent of Education in the Princely State of Dhār, reported a number of Sanskrit and Prakrit inscriptions in the walls and floor of the pillared hall at Kamāl Maula.
 Study of the inscriptions has been continued by various scholars to the present.
-The variety and size of the inscribed tablets at the site, among them two serpentine inscriptions giving grammatical rules of the Sanskrit language, show that materials were brought from a wide area and a number of different structures.
+The variety and size of the inscriptions at the site, among them two serpentine records giving grammatical rules of the Sanskrit language from the time of Naravarman, show that materials were brought from a wide area and a number of different structures.
+In 2024, the Archaeological Survey of India undertook comprehensive documentation of the site, with one volume of the report providing a census of the inscriptions.